pic

 Packages Commonly Type-Annotate Function Arguments

-When inspect the code of packages, you may notice that function arguments are often type-annotated.
+When inspecting the code of packages, you may notice that function arguments are often type-annotated.
 The reason for this isn't related to performance, but rather to ensure the function's intended usage, safeguarding against inadvertent type mismatches.

 revenue1(nr_tickets, price) = nr_tickets * price